Feeds:

 When you eat the foods that your exhausted dominant gland is telling you to eat, you’re relieving some tension, and that feels good in a way.
 But you’ll notice that you don’t really feel relaxed or satisfied in a deeper way.
 Something is missing…

-The Four-Beat Cycle
+The Four-Beat Life Cycle

 Foods that are overstimulating and weakening for us don’t allow us to get to the relaxation, so we never feel finished.
 We feel relieved of hunger in a way, but still on the prowl for something else.
 Many people have this kind of experience fairly often.